Improvement-Service/ckanext-wfs_checker/README.rst

 ckanext-wfs_checker
 =============

-Adds the ability to be read wfs and esri rest services when creating or updating a new resource and give the ability to select a specific layer from the chosen service.
+Adds the ability to be read wfs and esri rest services when creating or updating a new resource and give the ability to select a specific layer from the chosen service. this adds two additional fields to resource service_type and wfs_name.

 WARNING - This Extension overrides existing resource form pages.